ntop/n2n/doc/Crypto.md

 The two block ciphers Twofish and AES are used in CTS mode.

 n2n has all four ciphers built-in as basic versions.
 Some of them optionally compile to faster versions by the means of available hardware support (AES-NI, SSE, AVX – please see the [Building document](./Building.md) for details.
 Depending on your platform, AES and ChaCha20 might also draw notable acceleration from optionally compiling with openSSL 1.1 support.

+The`-k <key>` command line parameter supplies the key.
+As even non-privileged users might get to see the command line parameters (try `ps -Af | grep edge`), the key can also be supplied through the `N2N_KEY` environment variable: `sudo N2N_KEY=mysecretpass edge -c mynetwork -a 192.168.100.1 -f -l supernode.ntop.org:7777`.

+Providing `-k <key>` without specifying any cipher by `-A_` will default to AES encryption.

+To renounce encryption, `-A1` enables the so called `null_transform` transmitting all payload data unencryptedly.
+Omitting `-A_` and not providing a key through `-k <key>` shows the same effect.

 ### Twofish